 In 2000 She was teaching in Ascola/ school of design Tel aviv- conducting the practical seminar Creative Thinking.
 Here, directed multidisciplinary pieces – filming, writing and performing.
 In Hamihlala Leminhal/ College of Management Academic Studies – Rishon Lezion and in Natania – teaching Theory of Architecture.
 In Leeds College/ Hulon branch – teaching the seminars Psychology of Arts, Sociology of Arts, and Arts and Education.

-She is trained in contemporary dance; ballet (Bat Dor ballet school, Suzan Dallal dance centre, Tel Aviv); yoga teacher of Sivananda, and Vinyasa (www.dorityogamindfulness.com) ; Internal martial arts; improvisation/composition; Butoh; Clowning; as well as acrobatics, mime and circus experience.
+She is trained in contemporary dance; ballet (Bat Dor ballet school, Suzan Dallal dance centre, Tel Aviv); yoga teacher of Sivananda, and Vinyasa (www.dorityogamindfulness.com) ; Internal martial arts, and specifically Shaolin Wu Gulun style; improvisation/composition; Butoh; Clowning; as well as acrobatics, mime and circus experience.